 Social elements within Brown County have changed significantly over the past several years.
 For example, people are less likely to be involved with religious organizations, particularly young people.
 Community and non-profit organizations have increased and an overwhelming majority of people are involved civically in some way.
 Participation in arts and cultural activities has improved and recreation and leisure activities are viewed favorably by residents.
 Obesity and binge drinking are common.
 People generally feel safe and supported by local law enforcement, in health care, and education.
-Concerns have arisen more recently related to the ability of residents to be represented in local government and other community leaders.
+Concerns have arisen more recently related to the ability of residents to be represented in local government and other community organizations as well as an ability to have an impact on the decisions of community leaders.
 Perhaps most concerning and pervasive, particularly given the continually increasing diversity in our area, are the disparities in educational achievement, health and healthcare availability, housing and homelessness, and overall sense of financial safety/wellbeing of minority (race/ethnicity and socioeconomic status) children and families.